NREL/BESTEST-GSR-ARCHIVE/README.md

 ## The purpose of this repository is to generate BESTEST test cases and populating ASHRAE Standard 140 reporting spreadsheets for EnergyPlus based whole building simulation tools.

 ### Supported tools
 The default IDF generation is based on the OpenStudio CLI, but the workflow supports a 'bring your own IDF' use case.
+The scripts on this repository should work on Mac, Windows, and Linux.

 ### Dependencies